azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 _Visualization and reporting_

-1. What tool would you recommend Adventure Works utilize for constructing their real-time sentiment dashboard?
+1. What tool would you recommend AdventureWorks utilize for constructing their real-time sentiment dashboard?

-    To build a dashboard that updates with sentiments statistics in real-time, Adventure Works could use Power BI.
+    To build a dashboard that updates with sentiments statistics in real-time, AdventureWorks could use Power BI.
 Note that they would have to use PowerBI.com to build these dashboards, as currently real-time dashboards cannot be built using Power BI Desktop.

 2. How would you build this dashboard using the tool you recommended?

     To build a real-time dashboard in PowerBI, one needs to create a dashboard populated with visuals created using PowerBI QA.
-Adventure Works would need to create a report (using any visualization) on data coming into the dataset from the Stream Analytics Job.
+AdventureWorks would need to create a report (using any visualization) on data coming into the dataset from the Stream Analytics Job.
 This static report is used to select a visualization, such as the Gauge visualization that can then be pinned to a new dashboard.
 After opening the new dashboard, real-time dashboards are created in Power BI using the QA feature, by typing in a question to visualize in the space provided.
 In the "Ask a question about your data", they would enter a question that would drive the visualization, such as: "average score created between yesterday and today."
-They can set the visualization to use to display the

-    result and then pin the visual to dashboard.
+They can set the visualization to use to display the result and then pin the visual to dashboard.
 This new visual will update in real-time as data is inserted into the underlying dataset.

     ![The Power BI dashboard has four panes: two Count of Messages panes, an Average Sentiment, and Upset Users.
 The first Count of Messages pane displays a number (18).
 The second Count of Messages is a pie chart broken out by username.
 The Average Sentiment is a gauge (half-circle donut) chart displaying the Average Sentiment (0.58) in the past 24 hours.
 Upset Users chart is a horizontal bar chart displaying the average of upset users (0.25) in the past 24 hours.](media/image6.png 'Power BI dashboard')